 Every year, the IOFF presents awards to one winning filmmaker in each of the following categories: Adventure, Animation, Coastal Cultures, Conservation, Director's Award, Environment, Short, Marine Science/Wildlife, Golden Gate Award (for a local Bay Area filmmaker) and an Audience Award.

 **Please select only ONE category per film submission and submit only ONE entry fee per film submission, however, please note that each submission will be considered for all categories.

-• Discounted or complimentary) hotel lodging with our hotel sponsor
+• Discounted or complimentary) hotel lodging with our hotel sponsor, depending on availability

 • Opportunities to engage with the press and media

 • Opportunity to engage in a Q&A session with the audience each time your film is screened

 • Potential for your film to be selected for the IOFF Traveling Program